 - Urine test: It is very cheap and easy to this test.
 This test is also a common nicotine test.
 Just like the blood test, a urine sample will be collected.
 Then a strip is dipped into the urine for 5 minutes.
 If the result is positive, nicotine is present in the urine and in contrast if the result is negative.

-- Saliva test: It is the most sensitive test for detection of nicotine.
+- Saliva test: It is the most sensitive test for detection.
 The method is rather similar to the urine test.
 The first step would be collecting a saliva sample.
 They will soak a test strip into the saliva for 20 minutes.
 The appropriate amount of nicotine that you have used will be measured by this test.

 - Hair test: As this type of test is rather expensive, they use this test when all other forms of tests are unsatisfactory.
 Because it takes a long time for hair to metabolize nicotine, hair test is a reliable test to determine nicotine even if you stop smoking for a time.
 As usual, a hair sample would be obtained.
 In case of being bald, hair from other parts of the body still can be used.